-- Mix with cooked pasta, serve with grated Parmesan cheese and chopped parsley (optional).
+- Toss with cooked pasta, serve with grated Parmesan cheese and chopped parsley.

-- Instead of green olives you can use kalamata or black olives, but green olives works best for me in this recipe.
+- Instead of green olives, you can use kalamata or black olives, but green olives work best for me in this recipe.

-- Instead od canned crushed tomatoes you can use tomato passata or fresh tomatoes when they’re in season.
+- Instead of canned crushed tomatoes, you can use tomato passata or fresh tomatoes when they’re in season.